VamshiJupelli/VamshiJupelli/README.md

 ### 🌟 **Beyond Tech**

-When I’m not automating deployments or building APIs, you’ll find me diving into personal finance, exploring new movies, reading novels, or capturing moments through my lens.
+When I’m not automating deployments or building APIs, you’ll find me diving into personal finance, playing badminton, exploring new movies, reading novels, or capturing moments through my lens.